vchain-us/docs/site/guide/quickhelp.md

 We advise to verifying the integrity of the vcn CLI download by dragging and dropping the file on [https://authenticate.codenotary.io/i](https://authenticate.codenotary.io/).

-The vcn Install for Windows has been signed by Digital Certificate release to vChain, Inc., the company behind CodeNotary.
+The vcn Install for Windows has been signed by Digital Certificate release to vChain, Inc., the company behind Codenotary.
 As we know, the digital certificate only certifies that the download was not altered, but provides no information on whether it is still trusted or if it has become obsolete, something that the Codenotary product can do.

 When using Linux, we advise to verify the checksum of the downloaded file with the following command:

     sha256sum vcn-<version downloaded>-linux-amd64

 The resulting checksum should be identical to the one found in the description at [Github](https://github.com/vchain-us/vcn/releases).
-Similar to the digital certificate for Windows, the checksum only ensures the file’s contents integrity, not it’s support status which is ensured using CodeNotary itself.
+Similar to the digital certificate for Windows, the checksum only ensures the file’s contents integrity, not it’s support status which is ensured using Codenotary itself.

 ## Install vcn CLI for Linux